choliddnr/cholid/src/content/project/feedback.md

 For the demo, I deployed the app on [Cloudflare Pages](https://pages.cloudflare.com/) (a free hosting platform).
 Due to its limitations, I had to make a few adjustments:

 1. Switched to [Cloudflare D1](https://developers.cloudflare.com/d1/) for the database and implemented custom "transaction-like" logic, as D1 doesn’t support real transactions yet.
-2. Used [Bunny.net](https://bunny.net/) for external file storage, which provides a performant and affordable solution.
+2. Used [Wasabi](https://wasabi.com/) for external file storage, which provides a performant and affordable solution.
+It's support [aws-s3 SDK](https://www.npmjs.com/package/@aws-sdk/client-s3).

 ## What’s Next?